TickleThePanda/carpe-dm/src/view/campaigns/the-vanquished/chapter-aymelua.md

 ![image](/images/aymeluma-map.svg)

-Nestled within a valley, the famed hot springs of Aymelumian valley gives a chance for life to flourish, or at least to give respite from the harsh mountainous lands of Renauria.
-In the ancient elvish village of Aymelumia, people live simple lives, isolated from the rest of Renauria.
-Good soils and warm air gift the elves with prosperous farming and many Aymelumians sing to Chauntea for this blessing.
+Nestled within a valley, the famed hot springs of Aymeluman valley gives a chance for life to flourish, or at least to give respite from the harsh mountainous lands of Renauria.
+In the ancient elvish village of Aymeluma, people live simple lives, isolated from the rest of Renauria.
+Good soils and warm air gift the elves with prosperous farming and many Aymelumans sing to Chauntea for this blessing.

 Lady Alymir Glynlamin, like her ancestors before her, leads Aymeluma's people.
 Alymir's father  She believes that